Sunday, September 15, 2024

 Now, it isn't the prettiest version but I liked the large diameter main shaft for likely accuracy and the specification stated that the chuck would hold drill bits from 0.6 - 6.0mm.
 The other two vertical drills either didn't state the drill bit sizes or the minimum was larger than 0.6mm.
 Note the plastic vice with the red parts, this came with the vertical drill but really isn't a great deal of use, although the four red columns may be useful to hold an odd-shaped job.

-My drill comes with a power pack that has a multi-position switch for different voltages to give different speeds.
+My drill came with a power pack that has a multi-position switch for different voltages to give different speeds.
 I use it at the fastest speed as I want to use very fine drill bits.

 The lever to move it up and down looks a bit basic but it gives very good control.
 To test the drill, I started with a 1mm drill bit, a piece of 0.5mm half-hard brass, and some cutting fluid.
 It is always a good choice to use cutting fluid with fine drill bits.
 This drilled quite well, and I followed up with a 0.45mm drill bit.
 Wait, now the chuck won't hold the 0.45mm bit so I used a very small chuck that I use in my cordless Dremel motor tool held in the existing chuck.
 I did have to check the runout of the drill bit and needed to move the chuck around a little in the larger chuck until it ran true.
 This is a good trick to learn.
 I also used a fine-marking pen to mark both the big chuck and the small one for future alignment.
 This 0.45mm hole also went well.
 At this stage, I thought, why not?
 I then put a 0.3mm drill bit into the small chuck and very slowly and carefully drilled through the 0.5mm half-hard brass.